-In the case of (1) we see that the network is able to use the BPIX RecHits to derive new jet features which were not present in the derived track quantities alone.
-One possible feature is the track charge, where motion through $\phi$ can be combined with the final location of the track to determine its direction of curvature, and thus the charge, of the track.
-However, more abstract features can also exist in these images.
+In the first case (1), we see that the network is able to use the BPIX to exploit jet features which it could not parse from the derived track quantities alone.
+One possible feature is the track charge, where motion through $\phi$ can be combined with the final location of the track to determine its direction of curvature of the track.
+However, more abstract features may also exist in these images.
 In the case of (2), the network does not use any reconstructed variables for its inputs.
 We see that despite the lack of derived variables, the network outperforms the track $\pT$ + $d0$ + $dZ$ images, and only performs marginally worse than the final performance on the full images.
-The overall success of our network's ability to learn from BPIX RecHits paves the foundation for future studies of end-to-end top taggers where no derived variables are used.
-In addition to the forward region of the pixel detector, future work can include RecHits from the silicon strip detector, which is used for track seeding and track momentum measurement.
-We also look to explore new types of architectures, such as graph neural networks \cite{gnn}, to exploit the full spatial resolution of the CMS tracker and the 3D correlation of its layers to complement existing architecture in other layers.
+The overall success of our network's ability to learn from BPIX RecHits paves the foundation for future studies of end-to-end taggers where no derived variables are used.